Optimal Covariance Steering for Discrete-Time Linear Stochastic Systems: Problem Formulation

-A control input $\{u_{k}\}_{k=0}^{N-1}$, is said to be \emph{admissible} if each $u_{k}$ depends only on $k$ and, perhaps, on the past history of the states $x_{0}$, $x_{1}$, $\dots$, $x_{k}$, such that the desired boundary constraints \eqref{cst:mean-cov-Q} are satisfied.
-Without loss of generality, we may assume that the desired terminal state mean is $\bar{\mu}_{N} = 0$.
+The control input $\{u_{k}\}_{k=0}^{N-1}$, is said to be \emph{admissible} if each $u_{k}$ depends only on $k$ and, perhaps, on the past history of the states $x_{0}, x_{1}, \ldots, x_{k}$, such that the desired boundary constraints \eqref{cst:mean-cov-Q} are satisfied.
+Without loss of generality, we may assume that the desired mean terminal state is $\bar{\mu}_{N} = 0$.
 In this case, we introduce a cost functional defined by